Operations & Structs¶

 and since its GET Operation requires the user to pass the "Capital", so as to search for the Country, the Operation's Parameter would be

-• a string
+string

-• set as a QueryParameter
+- set as a QueryParameter

 You can define as many parameters you need to successfully call a REST Service, with any types you require (e.g. primitives for QueryParameters, entire Objects or Collections for RequestBodies etc).

-Example: RequestBody Parameters
+Example: RequestBody Parameters¶

 The following example shows a POST Operation that adds a new Currency to a Country (note: it does not exist in the REST Service mentioned before.
 It is a fake URI created solely for this example!).
-It expects a string as the Country that will receive a new Currency, as well as a currency Object, obtained by the REST Service itself and defined (automatically) as its struct.

-HTTP Headers
+HTTP Headers¶

 In case HTTP Headers are required by the API operation, they can be added in the Headers tab.
 To add a header, simply

-• Click on the Add... link
+- Click on the Add... link

-• Set its name
+- Set its name

-• Set its value
+- Set its value

 Attention